calimero-archive/docs/docs/getting-started/cloud-connect.md

 <img width="1256" alt="3-cluster-name" src="https://github.com/calimero-is-near/docs/assets/39309699/8ad0c12f-f692-4217-8cbd-063e43f9de5c"/>

 5. Once you've configured the cluster settings, proceed to create the cluster.
 Calimero will initiate the cluster creation process.
-Your cluster will be created successfully, and you can now create organizations and workspaces within it.
+Your cluster will be created successfully, and you can now create workspaces within it.

 <img width="1498" alt="5-cloud connected" src="https://github.com/calimero-is-near/docs/assets/39309699/a2d6affa-80e5-4183-a460-83c06edbcaa1"/>